 #1.
 Reflect on your victories.

-Before you jump into the next big push or project, take some time celebrate your achievements over the past few months.
+Before you jump into the next big push or project on your business to do list, take some time celebrate your achievements over the past few months.
 Review your victories (even the small ones!) and acknowledge team members who may have been involved in your successes.
 Evaluate any potential areas of improvement or situations that could be used as learning experiences for the future.

 #2.
 Check in with your team.